tdox/hcholmod/README.md

     $ cabal build
     $ cabal install --user

 So far, there is only one example.
-Unfortunately, I couldn't figure out how to build it with Cabal.
-(Any tips?)
-However, you can build and run the example with ghc.

-    $ cd examples
-    $ ./build_bash
-    $ ./example1

 Note that hcholmod has an MIT license but CHOLMOD has a GPL 2 license.